 During the current pandemic, we are committed to continuing to support customers to live independently in their own home.
-But we need to take extra steps to ensure the health and wellbeing of both customers and staff.
+So we will continue to provide supports to you in your home or when you are in the community.

-So before your Support Worker visits you at home, they will be asking you a few simple health questions.
-They will probably call you on the phone beforehand, but may also ask you some questions at the front door before they come in.
+Before your Support Worker visits you at home, they will be asking you a few screening questions.
+They will probably call you beforehand, but may also ask you some questions at the front door before they come in.

-There are no right or wrong answers to the health screening questions.
-Our interest is only to do everything we can to ensure that both our customers and staff remain safe and healthy.
-This also means that our staff are not transmitting illnesses through the community as they go from appointment to appointment.
+There are no right or wrong answers to these questions.
+We are just making sure that our customers and staff stay safe and healthy.
+This means that our staff are also not spreading illness through the community as they go from appointment to appointment.

 Other ways that we stay safe are: